 Keep Accurate Inventory

-Ensure you know exactly what you have in stock and update this information regularly.
+Ensure you know precisely what you have in stock and update this information regularly.

 Ensure everyone knows what’s happening by talking openly with the people you work with and the customers you’re sending orders to.